dvrzan/dvrzan.github.io/Content/posts/2022/12/reusable-button.md

 }
 ```

 Structs don't need initializers.
 They get them by default.
 However, we're creating a reusable button.
 While we might need a label for our button, the icon image is completely optional.
 Not every button will have one.
-We'll also make it easy for us by providing a default value of **nil**.

 ## Custom initializer for default parameters